manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 hello NEAR/3 world NEAR/4 "my test"
 ```

-Operator `NEAR` is a generalized version of the proximity operator.
-The syntax is `NEAR/N`, it is case-sensitive, and no spaces are allowed between the `NEAR` keywords, the slash sign, and the distance value.
+The `NEAR` operator is a more generalized version of the proximity operator.
+Its syntax is `NEAR/N`, which is case-sensitive and does not allow spaces between the `NEAR` keywords, slash sign, and distance value.

-The original proximity operator only works on sets of keywords. `NEAR` is more generic and can accept arbitrary subexpressions as its two arguments, matching the document when both subexpressions are found within N words of each other, no matter in which order. `NEAR` is left associative and has the same (lowest) precedence as [BEFORE](../../Searching/Full_text_matching/Operators.md#Strict-order-operator).
+While the original proximity operator works only on sets of keywords, `NEAR` is more versatile and can accept arbitrary subexpressions as its two arguments.
+It matches a document when both subexpressions are found within N words of each other, regardless of their order. `NEAR` is left-associative and shares the same (lowest) precedence as [BEFORE](../../Searching/Full_text_matching/Operators.md#Strict-order-operator).

-You should also note how `one NEAR/7 two NEAR/7 three` is not really equivalent to `"one two three"~7`.
-The difference here is that the proximity operator allows for up to 6 non-matching words between all the 3 matching words, but the version with `NEAR` is less restrictive: it would allow for up to 6 words between `one` and `two` and then for up to 6 more between that two-word matching and `three`.
+It is important to note that `one NEAR/7 two NEAR/7 three` is not exactly equivalent to `"one two three"~7`.
+The key difference is that the proximity operator allows up to 6 non-matching words between all three matching words, while the version with `NEAR` is less restrictive: it permits up to 6 words between `one` and `two`, and then up to 6 more between that two-word match and `three`.

 ### NOTNEAR operator

 ```sql
 Church NOTNEAR/3 street
 ```
-Operator `NOTNEAR` is a negative assertion.
-It matches the document when left argument exists and either there is no right argument in document or right argument is distance away from left matched argument's end.
-The distance is specified in words.
-The syntax is `NOTNEAR/N`, it is case-sensitive, and no spaces are allowed between the `NOTNEAR` keyword, the slash sign, and the distance value.
-Both arguments of this operator might be terms or any operators or group of operators.
+The `NOTNEAR` operator serves as a negative assertion.
+It matches a document when the left argument is present and either the right argument is absent from the document or the right argument is a specified distance away from the end of the left matched argument.
+The distance is denoted in words.
+The syntax is `NOTNEAR/N`, which is case-sensitive and does not permit spaces between the `NOTNEAR` keyword, slash sign, and distance value.
+Both arguments of this operator can be terms or any operators or group of operators.

 ### SENTENCE and PARAGRAPH operators